Panabana/sfc-inventory-management-system-web/README.md

-# inventory-management-system
+# inventory-management-system-javaee
-Personal duplicate of Inventory Management System, for posterity and future edits
+Personal duplicate of a Inventory Management System (IMS) website built with the "Spongebobfanclub" team.
+Duplicate for posterity and future modified/improved versions.